opnfv/moon/keystone-moon/doc/source/configuration.rst

 ..
 NOTE::

-    To delete a domain that uses a domain specific backend, it's necessary to first disable it, remove its specific configuration file (i.e. its corresponding keystone.<domain_name>.conf) and then restart the Identity server.
+    When using the file-based domain-specific configuration method, to delete a domain that uses a domain specific backend, it's necessary to first disable it, remove its specific configuration file (i.e. its corresponding keystone.<domain_name>.conf) and then restart the Identity server.
+When managing configuration options via the Identity API, the domain can simply be disabled and deleted via the Identity API; since any domain-specific configuration options will automatically be removed.

 ..
 NOTE::

-    Although Keystone supports multiple LDAP backends via domain specific configuration files, it currently only supports one SQL backend.
+    Although Keystone supports multiple LDAP backends via the above domain-specific configuration methods, it currently only supports one SQL backend.
 This could be either the default driver or a single domain-specific backend, perhaps for storing service users in a predominantly LDAP installation.

 Due to the need for user and group IDs to be unique across an OpenStack installation and for Keystone to be able to deduce which domain and backend to